 They offer free bikes, pick up from the ferry terminal, homemade goodies, WiFi and many other amenities such as beach towels, buckets and spades for a beach day, board games for rainy days and teddies for the little ones.

-Almost next to the hotel is Coll Bunkhouse, a modern hostel with more budget-friendly prices from £22 per person.
-The hostel has 16 beds in two mixed dorms and a 4-bed bunk room.
-There are a fully equipped kitchen and a cosy common area.
+Almost next to the hotel is Coll Bunkhouse, a modern hostel with more budget-friendly prices from £30 per person.
+The hostel has 15 beds in rooms for up to 6 people.
+There is a fully equipped kitchen and a cosy common area.
 The hostel is very involved in the local community and hosts regular events such as the Coll Bird Festival and Dark Skies astronomical workshops.

 Why visit the Isle of Coll